anushka5531/Computer-hardware/README.md

 10. DMux8Way: 8-way demultiplexor, similar to DMux4Way.
 11. Add16: 16-bit adder.
 Adds two 16-bit two's complement values.
 12. Inc16: 16-bit incrementer.
 Increases a 16 bit number by 1.
+*Slicing of word*
+If arr is a 16-bit word and we want to use a selected portion of it then, we can do this using the syntax:
+- arr[i1..i2] where i1<i2.
 ## Instruction Encoding
 ![5](https://github.com/user-attachments/assets/5a58e9e8-6aba-4e16-91ce-150978c1409a)
 The machine language used in this project consists of two types of instructions: